JohnScolaro/personal-website/posts/project-hail-mary-review.md

 - I just coded up a program to FFT the sound waves and look the chords up in a table!
 All in 8 hours with little to no software experience!
 Easy!
 - Rocky just built a chain winch!
 And it works first time!
 Easy!
-- Breeding nitrogen-resistant Taophage works first time!
+- Breeding nitrogen-resistant Taomoeba works first time!
 Easy!

 But I can overlook this because a book where: Ryland meets Rocky, spends the next 10 days programming some shitty software, only to attempt a handful of experiments (they all fail) and then they crash into the sun, would be quite a boring novel.